-BUTYRA is required to take over (and stock) domestic boost that could not be sold directly in the model.
-The product is taken over the price corresponding to the base price for milk.
-In addition, BUTYFE that the monopoly for imports of butter.
-It purchases abroad to the exact necessary to meet domestic requirements.
-On that occasion, it levies a charge corresponding to the difference between the cost price of the arounted butter (including customs duty) and the wholesale price of domestic butter which is fixed by the Federal Council.
-The proceeds of this charge are used to finance Losses incurred in the disposal of domestic butter.
+BUTYRA is required to take over (and stock) domestic butter that could not be sold directly in the market.
+The product is taken over at a price corresponding to the base price for milk.
+In addition, BUTYRA holds the monopoly for imports of butter.
+It purchases abroad to the extent necessary to meet domestic requirements.
+On that occasion, it levies a charge corresponding to the difference between the cost price of the imported butter (including customs duty) and the wholesale price of domestic butter which is fixed by the Federal Council.
+The proceeds of this charge are used to finance losses incurred in the disposal of domestic butter.